 What is this medicine?

 PEGASPARGASE (peg AS par jase) is a chemotherapy drug.
-This medicine is used to treat certain types of leukemia.
+This medicine is used to treat acute lymphoblastic leukemia (ALL).

 How should I use this medicine?